gaganakg/TASK-1-Prediction-using-Supervised-ML-TSF-GRIPMAY24-/README.md

 ## Predicting Student Scores based on Study Hours

-This repository contains the code for a simple linear regression model developed as part of my internship with The Sparks Foundation (#GRIPMAY24).
+This repository contains the code for a simple linear regression model developed as part of my internship(Data Science & Business Analytics) with The Sparks Foundation (#GRIPMAY24).
 The objective of this project is to predict students' scores based on the number of study hours, using Python's Scikit-Learn library for machine learning.

 ### Overview:
 - **Data Source**: The dataset used in this project contains information on the number of study hours and the corresponding scores of students.